-This guided tour will show you the functionality in SolarWinds Log & Event Manager (LEM) that enables proactive monitoring of your infrastructure.
-LEM has over 700 built-in correlation rules and hundreds of active responses that allow you to respond in real time to security issues that could compromise data in your environment.
+This guided tour will show you the functionality in SolarWinds Security Event Manager (SEM) that enables proactive monitoring of your infrastructure.
+SEM has over 700 built-in correlation rules and hundreds of active responses that allow you to respond in real time to security issues that could compromise data in your environment.